Last Updated on

 WordPress Page Options – Artist Blog Tutorial

-If you are new to blogging you might be confused on what the difference is between a blog post and a blog page.
+If you are new to blogging you might be confused about what the difference is between a blog post and a blog page.

 Posts are timely articles that are listed in reverse chronological order on your blogs Home Page.
 Older posts are archived based on when they were published.
 The older the post is the harder it will be for your audience to find it.